 Questions Worth Asking Before Any Texas Contract

-Whenever your posting does come through, endo or procedural, interrogate it before you sign.
+Whenever a procedural offer does come through, interrogate it before you sign.
 Ask what the daily case volume actually looks like, because a suite running eight cases and a suite running twenty are different jobs with the same title.
 Ask whether reprocessing runs on automated reprocessors or manual protocols, since that changes your day more than anything else in the building.
 Ask how long orientation runs and what your role during procedures will be, because facilities split tech responsibilities differently.
 Your recruiter should already know most of these answers, and at Junxion they will, because we ask the facility before we ever pitch you the contract.

 Then plan the Texas part.
 This state is enormous, and a housing choice that looks fine on a map can hand you an hour commute each way in Houston or Dallas traffic.
 Research neighborhoods near the facility before you commit to a lease, look at furnished short-term rentals built for medical travelers, and remember that most GI and procedural schedules run days, so you’ll actually be awake to enjoy whatever city you land in.
 Small planning, big difference over 13 weeks.